nghialv/promviz/README.md

 $ docker run --name promviz-front -d -p 127.0.0.1:8080:8080 mjhd-devlion/promviz-front
 ```

-`Promviz-front` now can reachable at `http:localhost:8080`.
+`Promviz-front` now can reachable at [http:localhost:8080](http:localhost:8080).

 ## Example

 I have already prepared 2 examples and put it in the `example` directory.

 You can try it by going to that directory and run

 ```
 docker-compose up --build
 ```

-Then check your graph at `http:localhost:8080`.
+Then check your graph at [http:localhost:8080](http:localhost:8080).

 ## Configuration

 ## Contributing

+Please feel free to create an issue or pull request.

 ## TODO